STEP-tw/head-mustakip/code_review.md

    type: repitition
        lineNum: none
        description: using ‘head’ and ‘tail’ at lot of places in message.
 It could have be written in descibe block.
+DONE

        lineNum: 481 - 483
        description: no need for testing on same type of inputs.